gissberg/raspIPTool/README.md

   3. Check for internet connectivity thru dns-resolving, pinging predetermined ip-addresses.

-This list will probably grow in time as the project matures.
+This list will probably grow with time as the project matures.

 To use this script you will have to download the Adafruit-Raspberry-Pi-Python-Code, and this is how you do it with raspbian: